Cricket: South Africa V England Scoreboard - UrduPoint

 Cricket: South Africa V England Scoreboard

-Scores at the end of England's first innings on the second day of the first Test against South Africa at SuperSport Park on Friday
+Scores at the end of South Africa's second innings on the third day of the first Test against England at SuperSport Park on Saturday

+South Africa first innings: 284 England first innings: 181 South Africa, second innings (overnight 72-4) A. Markram lbw b Anderson 2 D. Elgar c Buttler b Archer 22 Z. Hamza c Buttler b Broad 4 F. du Plessis c Curran b Archer 20 H. van der Dussen lbw b Archer 51 A. Nortje c sub (Crawley) b Archer 40 Q. de Kock c Bairstow b Stokes 34 D. Pretorius c Sibley b Stokes 7 V. Philander c Bairstow b Curran 46 K.